pantor/frankx/README.md

 ## Movex

-We seperated some essential algorithms for robot motions into a standalone library *movex*.
+We seperated some essential algorithms for robot motions into a standalone C++ library *movex*.

 ### Online Trajectory Generators